qlik-giants/gcs-bucket-sync-action/README.md

 # GCS Bucket Sync Action
-This action helps by easily syncing a Github repository with a Google Cloud Storage bucket.
-It is very generic and can be used for different purposes.
-I used it for uploading my static website.
+This action syncs the Github repository with a given Google Cloud Storage bucket.
+A folder at the bucket root will be created with the repo name to receive the files.

 ## Features
 - [X] Sync files/directories from your repository to your bucket